 In June 2005, Mandy joined the staff at Grace United Methodist Church as the Children’s Minister in Atlanta.
 In 2007, she was appointed to serve as the Minister of Christian Education and Spiritual Formation at Saint Mark United Methodist Church.
 It was here that her heart was warmed to ministry for and with the LGBTQ community, and she became an advocate for marriage equality.

-In June 2014, Mandy was appointed to serve as the Senior Minister at Laguna Beach United Methodist Church in Laguna Beach, CA. She is suffering for the Lord with an ocean view from the sanctuary and a marvelous and inclusive congregation with which to serve.
-She still thinks that Camp is the best week of the year, and boasts of knowing all of the guitar chords and lyrics to “Pharaoh, Pharaoh.”
+In June 2014, Mandy was appointed to serve as the Senior Minister at Laguna Beach United Methodist Church in Laguna Beach, CA. She spent three years suffering for the Lord with an ocean view from the sanctuary and a marvelous and inclusive congregation with whom to serve before feeling a strong call to do something strange: plant a new church in the heart of an urban area.

-Mandy holds a black belt in Taekwondo, makes music whenever possible, enjoys cooking (but loathes making dinner), and is the deeply proud mother of Jackson, Cooper and Sloan, and two impossibly small dogs named Posey and Lola.
+Mandy holds a black belt in Taekwondo, makes music whenever possible, enjoys cooking (but loathes making dinner), knits to sit still, and is the deeply proud mother of Jackson, Cooper and Sloan, and an impossibly small dog named Posey.
 Together, they watch a lot of baseball.